-Hyperthyroidism treatment focus on stabilizing the Agni depending on presenting complaints with treatments such as Snehapanam, Swedanam, Virechanam and Vasti.
+Ayurvedic Hypothyroidism Treatment focus on stabilizing the Agni depending on presenting complaints with treatments such as Snehapanam, Swedanam, Virechanam and Vasti.

-These treatments are carried out considering the Prakriti, Dosha- Dhatu- Mala status and the risk factors of the individual.
+Hypothyroidism Treatment are carried out considering the Prakriti, Dosha- Dhatu- Mala status and the risk factors of the individual.

 AyurVAID can help every patient suffering from various thyroid dysfunctions and structural abnormalities by customized medical management.